Riding the Trend or Protecting Profits | Hanesbrands Inc. (HBI)

-Hanesbrands Inc. (NYSE:HBI) went down by -0.36% from its latest closing price compared to the recent 1-year high of $17.74.
-The company’s stock price has collected -0.92% of loss in the last five trading sessions.
+Hanesbrands Inc. (NYSE:HBI) went up by 1.43% from its latest closing price compared to the recent 1-year high of $17.74.
+The company’s stock price has collected 1.14% of gains in the last five trading sessions.
 MarketWatch.com reported on 12/11/20 that Hanesbrands Inc. stock falls Friday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.